treggify/mindweaver/README.md

 3. MindWeaver will analyze your note and discover meaningful connections
 4. Review the suggested backlinks and click to navigate to connected notes

+### Tag Weaving
+1. Open any note
+2. Use the command palette and search for "Weave tags"
+3. MindWeaver will analyze your note and add relevant tags from your vault
+4. Tags are automatically added to the end of your note

 ## Configuration

 ### Model Selection